-"You've been trained in school to work with products like SAP and Oracle at companies that have whole departments dedicated to production planning, or master scheduling.
+"You've been trained in school to work with products like SAP and Oracle at companies that have whole departments dedicated to production planning, or master schedule.
 The people at the companies that can afford SAP or Oracle have been hired to be highly specialized"

-Keep Dynamics a NAV ERP Implementation Simple, John
+Keep Dynamics NAV ERP Implementation Simple, John.

 "A company like the one we visited today started as a few guys in a garage.
 Likely, one of them was good at selling and became the owner.
-In the beginning he ordered materials, negotiated prices, built the products and sold them.
+In the beginning, he ordered materials, negotiated prices, built the products, and sold them.
 As time went on and he became busier, he went from a few guys to a dozen.
 He hired a bookkeeper.
 He hired a buyer.
 Whoever helped him get on the road and sell more"